aromáma Pure unrefined Shea Butter 30ml VEGAN

 - Shea butter is ideal for nipple care during breastfeeding.
 Apply on skin as needed, wash before nursing a baby.

 - Shea butter has regenerating and lightening properties on the skin.
-Apply on pigmented blemishes, massage the scars.
-To enhance the effect, add few drops of our essential oils blend Sweet Dreams!
+Apply on pigmented blemishes, massage scars.
+To enhance the effect, add few drops of our essential oil blend Sweet Dreams!
 With patience, this method can really help you to achieve great results!

 - Since shea butter has anti-inflammatory properties and melts easily, it has been found to be great in reducing joint pain!
 Massage sore areas of the body several times a day.
 To enhance the effect, we recommend adding a few drops of lavender and chamomile essential oils to the shea butter.

 - Shea butter reduces itching when bitten by an insect.
 Apply affected areas several times a day.

 - Even if it is extremely oily and thick in texture, shea butter is great for facial skin care.
 It is especially loved by people with mature and very dry skin.
 The anti-wrinkle, skin rejuvenating and regenerating properties of shea butter are widely described in literature.
 Thanks to oleic and linolenic fatty acids, shea butter is perfectly absorbed into the skin and does not block pores.
 Before applying shea butter on the skin, it must be moistened first with floral water.